The Largest Buddhist Temple In Southeast Asia – Kek Lok Si Temple Malaysia

 • The temple has a seven-story pagoda that houses ten thousand alabaster and bronze statues of Buddha.

 • The architectural design of the Kek Lok Si temple draws inspiration from different countries like Thailand, China, and Myanmar.
-This is evident in the architectural design of the temple tower or pagoda of Rama VI.

 • The octagonal base of the tower is built, taking inspiration from the Chinese style.
 The middle tiers are made, taking inspiration from the Thai style.
 The top tier of the pagoda or crown of the temple in yellow has a Burmese design.